 You’ll find lots of shells on the beaches of Icacos including conch shells.

-Icacos Beach is the best spot so head there to do some shelling.
-The soft white sand is decorated with an assortment of small shells.
+Icacos Beach in particular is the best spot so head there for shelling.
+You’ll find that the soft white sand is decorated with an assortment of small shells.

 Culebra Island

-Another place where you can find seashells in Puerto Rico is on Culebra which is a small set of islands which lies off the eastern coast of Puerto Rico.
+Another place to go for shelling is Culebra which is a small set of islands that lies off the eastern coast of Puerto Rico.

-Culebra has great shelling opportunities and you’ll be able to find a variety of shells including conch shells.
+Culebra is excellent for shelling as you’ll be able to find a variety of shells along it’s shores including conch shells.

 One of the best beaches for shelling in Culebra is Tamarindo Beach where you can commonly find pink conch shells, Triton’s trumpets, murexes, banded tulips, amber pens and more.